IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Now, let's make sure a trigger fires whenever something is being posted to the Message Hub topic we just created:

 In the OpenWhisk UI switch to the Develop tab if not already there.
-Create a new action (name it `newContact`) the way you learned it before containing the following code (snippet 26):
+Create a new action (name it `newContact`) the way you learned it before containing the following code:

 ```javascript
 function main(msg) {